reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Correctness.md

 - How to know what the standards are?
 We check what would happen if everyone accepted it.
 If no one accepted a burden of proof, the central goal of argument would be defeated.
 - Don't interrupt others, cut them off, etc. Listen to them.

-### Similarity with Golden Rule

-Standards prescribing behaviors

-Individual
-- Motivational: Act so as to satisfy your desires.
-- Rational: Act so as to satisfy the desires you have reason to have.
+### Extensions of other systems

+### Constructed games

+Imagine other social games with their own personal rules.
+We can use those rules as standards of criticism without rationally criticizing an agent.

+#### Intersubjective Justification

+Many normative domains are concerned with what can be justified to different agents, not any individual agent.
+E.g.

+- Personal experience / intuition / presuppositions might provide an individual agent with reasons for believe.
+But they cannot independently provide anyone else with a reason for belief (unless the other agent believes the other person's experience/intuition/etc. are accurate).
+Science is a system that searches for intersubjective justification for beliefs.
+Thus, such instances are not scientifically justified.
+- That a principle benefits A at the expense of everyone else might be a reason for A to adopt the principle, but that is no reason for anyone else to accept it (e.g. a principle that said everyone has a moral obligation to maximize my pleasure).
+Thus, such a principle cannot be morally justified.

-Golden Rule & Augmentations:
+#### Golden Rule

 - Golden Rule: Treat others in the way you would want to be treated.
 	- Upshot: don't kill if you wouldn't want to be killed.
 	- Problem 1: what if I would have different desires than the recipients?
 E.g. a masochist wouldn't mind being attacked.
 	- Problem 2: what if I would have desires that people treat me unreasonably?
 E.g. I would want others to always benefit me at the expense of others.
+- Moral Emotions: Treat others in the way that you would not blame someone for treating you
+	Upshot: You can treat others in a way that you would dislike, so long as you wouldn't blame them for it.
-- Rationalized: Treat others not based on counterfactual desires, but on our counterfactual reasons for desires.
+- Rationalized: Treat others not based on counterfactual desires, but on our counterfactual reasons for blame.
 	- Upshot: don't kill if they don't have reason to want to be killed (e.g. even if they're in an intoxicated state where they want to be killed).
 	- Doesn't solve either problem.
-Just idealizes desires.
+Just idealizes desires/blame.
-- Inversed: Treat others in the way they want you to treat them.
+- Inversed: Treat others in the way they want you to treat them or would not blame you for.
-	- Upshot: don't kill if the person wouldn't want to be killed.
+	- Upshot: don't attack if the person doesn't want to be attacked.
 	- Solves Problem 1.
 - Abstracted: Treat others in accord with principles any rational agent would endorse, independent of their actual circumstances, desires, interests, etc. (i.e. veil of ignorance), if the agent knew he had a chance of any combination of circumstances or desires.
 	- Upshot: don't kill it would be forbidden by any principles that no one could rationally reject.
 	- Solves Problem 1 and Problem 2.
 	- Reasons from Ignorant self-interest =/= reasons from morality.
 - Moralized: Treat others in accord with principles no rational agent could rationally reject, contingent upon that agent having a goal of finding such principles that others couldn't rationally reject.

+#### Negotiation

+- Normal negotions:
+	- Two parties are interested in trading goods.
+	- Each party has a ranked set of alternative systems of trade they would be willing to accept.
+	- e.g. one party is willing to pay no more than $100 for some good X. The other is willing to sell X for no less than $50.
+	- A good negotiation is one where X is sold for somewhere between $50 and $100.
+	- The exact number to make the sell is indeterminate.
+	- Agents may not have *reasons* to be good negotiators, i.e. if one party could coerce the other, that might be in their best interests.
+- Morality features the following augmentations
+	- Concerns alternative systems of principles to regulate society; not systems of trade.
+	- Impartiality: Abstracts from any particular irrelevant circumstances, i.e. wealth, power, fame, race, etc.

 ## Motivation